ammofinder/frontend/README.md

 docker container logs ammo_front
 ```

-App will be available at `http://localhost:3000`
+App will be available at `http://localhost:3000` (or at whatever IP address container will be started).

 ## Google analytics